 Zamora bought a distillery in Cartagena along with the recipe and started producing the liqueur we now know as Licor 43.
 It was an instant success in Spain, and due to clever marketing, the brand and product also became quite successful outside the country.

-How Licor 43 is made
+What is Licor 43 made from?

 Even though Zamora bought the recipe -so others must know- he managed to keep it a secret.
 All we know is some key components and that the total number of ingredients presumably is 43.